daveshap/Democratic_AI_Inputs/Proposal_01.md

 # Project Proposal: AI-Facilitated Democratic Consensus Building

+## High-Level Design for Democratic Deliberation of AI Behavior

+This High-Level Design (HLD) outlines a system for facilitating democratic deliberation about AI behavior.
+The system will leverage AI-powered chatbots to engage with a vast number of individuals, eliciting their beliefs and perspectives, and using these to form Personas.
+These Personas will then be used as proxies in automated debates, aimed at achieving consensus on diverse issues regarding AI behavior.
+The entire process is divided into four major phases:

+1. **Gathering Personas**
+    - **Chatbot Conversation:** This system will deploy AI-powered chatbots capable of engaging in thoughtful and inquisitive dialogue with individuals.
+The chatbots will use techniques like Socratic reasoning, active listening, and reference interview methods to delve into the participants' beliefs, values, and decision-making processes.
+    - **Persona Creation:** Based on these conversations, a Persona will be created for each participant.
+The Persona is a comprehensive document outlining their belief system and decision-making process.

+2. **Analyzing Personas**
+    - **Standardization:** Chat logs from participant conversations will be translated into a standardized Persona format using AI models trained on frameworks such as the Moral Foundations Theory, Schwartz's Value Inventory, Maslow's Hierarchy of Needs, and Kohlberg's Stages of Moral Development.
+This ensures consistency across all Personas.
+    - **Persona Evaluation:** Each Persona is evaluated and validated to ensure it accurately reflects the individual's beliefs and desires.
+    - **Clustering Analysis:** AI tools will be used for semantic similarity measurements and clustering visualizations, aiming to identify semantic gaps (missing perspectives) and overlapping Personas.
+Overlapping Personas may be merged, simplifying the spectrum of perspectives.

+3. **Achieving Consensus**
+    - **Define the Issue:** This step is established prior to the process when the Topic is set externally.
+    - **Develop Acceptance Criteria:** The automated process discusses the necessary aspects or components that the final Proposal must address, setting the goalposts.
+    - **Craft the Proposal:** An automated process will iteratively draft and refine the Proposal using feedback from Personas, tested against the Acceptance Criteria.
+    - **Test For Consensus:** An automated process uses Personas to test for acceptance or rejection of the Proposal.
+Rejections elicit an explanation from the Persona, and the automated process judges whether the rejection is valid, based on established Ground Rules.
+    - **Reach Agreement:** Once consensus among Personas is achieved, human participants return for final approval.
+If rejection occurs at this stage or the previous one, the Proposal is refined further in an iterative process.

+4. **Final Human Acceptance**
+    - Upon successful completion of the automated consensus process, the final Proposal is presented to the original human participants for approval.
+This ensures that the final decision is not solely in the hands of AI, adding a human touch to the conclusion of the process.

+This design seeks to ensure a democratic and inclusive process for deciding AI behavior, while also leveraging the power of AI to facilitate comprehensive and nuanced discussions that may not be feasible at a large scale between human participants alone.

+___
+___

 ## Introduction

 The goal of this project is to develop a novel AI-enabled platform for democratic decision-making on the topic of artificial intelligence behavior.
 By leveraging advanced natural language understanding models, the system will facilitate large-scale conversations, debate, and consensus building.